nomadelog/ESPHome-CYD-Smart-Remote-Dashboard/README.md

 ### 🛠️ Hardware & Ergonomics DIY Hack

-A major highlight of this build is its physical design.
-By attaching a flat **rechargeable battery** back-to-back on the upper rear section of the CYD, the device gains several unique benefits:
+A major highlight of this build is its physical design and versatility.
+By attaching a **pocket-sized INIU power bank (5000mAh with a built-in Apple Watch charger)** back-to-back on the upper rear section of the CYD, the device transforms into a clever desktop docking station:
-1. Excellent weight distribution for rock-solid stability on a desk.
+1. Excellent weight distribution for rock-solid stability on a desk without needing an extra stand.
 2. Perfect viewing and stylus angle.
-3. Great clearance, keeping the lower magnetic charger fully accessible (bonus: perfect for charging a smartwatch underneath!).
+3. Great clearance at the bottom, keeping the **INIU's integrated magnetic smartwatch charger fully accessible** for bonus charging utility.
-4. Uses a right-angle USB-C connector to maintain a clean, compact profile.
+4. Uses a right-angle USB-C connector to route the built-in cable cleanly.

 ### 📸 Widgets & UI Gallery